 Don’t wait for things to get out of control.
 Contact your creditors early and make them aware you’re struggling.

 Contact us and other creditors

 Contact the companies you owe money to as soon as possible to find out what help’s available for you.
 We’ve created some easy ways for you to manage your loan if you’re having difficulty with your contractual repayments.
 Log in to your online account where you’ll see the options available for you and find the tools to help you manage your repayment amounts.

 Prioritise your debts

-If you have multiple debts, it can be difficult to know which to pay off first.
-We believe you should make sure you can pay your priority bills first – for example your mortgage and utility bills.
-Once you have those sorted, then look at the remainder of your bills.
-It may be useful to get free advice from an independent third party such as Tully , Money Advice Service, StepChange or Citizens Advice
+It's hard to know what to pay first but we believe you should pay priority bills first – so, concentrate on things like your mortgage and utility bills.
+Once you have these bills sorted then look at the other bills you must pay.
+There’s also some good independent help available for free so it may be useful to contact third parties such as Money Advice Service, StepChange or Citizens Advice for some advice.